 Colquitt Regional Medical Center strives to provide the best quality care to our patients.
-If you have a concern about your care, please notify Melanie Owens, Vice President of Quality at 229-891-9243 or firstname.lastname@example.org.
+If you have a concern about your care, please notify Melanie Owens, Vice President of Quality at 229-891-9243 or by filling out the form below.
 Her office hours are 8:30 am until 5:00 pm Monday through Friday.
 Please leave a detailed message if there is no answer at this number.
 She will return your call as soon as possible.

 At any time, a patient or patient representative can report patient safety concerns to The Joint Commission, one of our accrediting programs.
 The Joint Commision helps accredited health care organizations improve patient safety and the quality of their services.
 Your report of a patient safety or quality of care concern will help them guide the organization to make the necessary improvements which will reduce or preferably eliminate the likelihood of harm to patients in the future.